-The list should include the names of the individuals participating; the date; the agenda; and any minutes / notes produced.
-I would additionally like to receive any emails or other correspondence sent to or received from any of the above organisations since 1 January 2019."
+You requested access to the following: "...a list of all lobby meetings (including face to face, phone calls, conference calls etc) held since 29 January 2020 where the Chemicals Strategy for Sustainability was discussed.
+The list should include the names of the individuals and organisations participating; the date; the agenda; and any minutes / notes produced.
+I would additionally like to receive any emails or other correspondence from lobby groups related to the Chemicals Strategy for Sustainability received or sent since 29 January 2020."

-In your request you ask for a "list of all lobby meetings (...)".
-You also ask for specific data that "the list should include".
+In your request you ask for a "list of all lobby meetings" where the Chemicals Strategy for Sustainability was discussed.
+You also ask for specific data that "the list should include", inter alia, the agenda and any minutes/notes produced.
 I note that in your request you refer to Regulation 1049/2001 regarding public access to European Parliament, Council and Commission documents.
 We inform you that the Commission does not compose such lists on a given file or policy issue and, therefore, does not hold any documents that would correspond to the description given in the request.
 The right of access to documents applies only to existing documents in the possession of the institution, in line with Article 10(3) of Regulation (EC) No 1049/2001, and, in accordance with the case law of the EU Courts, the Commission is under no obligation to create a new document, even if that document were based on information already appearing in existing documents held by it.